 Arguments at a glance

-“Often times when you have the federal government or others step in and start to raise minimum wage, what happens is you take away or reduce some people’s opportunity to grab the bottom rung of the economic ladder to get the opportunities and the skills that you need to move up that economic ladder.” — Kevin Madden, former aide to Mitt Romney
+“Often times, when you have the federal government or others step in and start to raise minimum wage, what happens, is that you take away or reduce some people’s opportunity to grab the bottom rung of the economic ladder to get the opportunities and the skills that you need to move up that economic ladder.” — Kevin Madden, a former aide to Mitt Romney

 The Pew Research Center found that 73 percent of Americans are in favor of nudging the minimum wage from $7.25 to $10.10.
 When you break that number out, 53 percent of those supporters are Republicans and 90 percent are Democrats.